Botox Injury Claim *

 What is Botox?

 Botox is one of the most common types of non-surgical cosmetic treatments in Ireland.
 Every year, many people receive this treatment in order to achieve wrinkle-free and tighter skin.
 Dermal fillers are also a common type of Botox.
 These are fillers which are injected into the skin to restore a smoother appearance.
 These fillers are generally temporary as they eventually dissolve and are absorbed by the body.
-Botox is a drug that is made from a neurotoxin which is produced by the bacterium Clostridium botulinum called botulinum toxin.
+Botox is a drug made from a neurotoxin produced by the bacterium Clostridium botulinum called botulinum toxin.
 Is the cosmetics industry it is used to reduce the appearance of wrinkles and fine lines.
 Botox can also be used in a number of different ways, including, treating chronic migraine, muscle spasms, rapid blinking and excessive sweating.
 It is only used in small concentrations for these treatments.

 Botox Side Effects

 In most cases, these injuries are caused as a result of incorrect administration.
 Prior to receiving Botox you should be made aware of the potential risks associated with this so that you can make your own decision on whether you would like to continue with the process or not.
 Some of the side effects seen from Botox error claims * have been:

 - Nerve Damage

 - Bruising and scarring